Open Now ?

 Preventing Root Intrusion in Drains

-Removing existing tree roots from drain systems can be challenging but is important to restore proper flow.
+Removing existing tree roots from drain systems can be challenging but is essential to restore proper flow.
 Several tree root removal methods are commonly used:

 Mechanical snaking

-Using a powered drain cleaning snake with a rotating steel blade or chain can cut through roots as it’s sent into the pipe.
+A powered drain cleaning snake with a rotating steel blade or chain can cut through roots as it enters the pipe.
 It may require multiple passes to completely clear extensive root growth.

 Hydrojetting

 High-pressure water spray is directed into the plumbing pipes to break up and flush out loosened roots.
-Effective for light to moderate root buildup.
+This method is effective for light to moderate root build-up.

 Tree Root Invasion